Currency:USD $

 1. Universal Keybinds: Use the same keys for similar actions across all characters, e.g., binding interrupts to a single key.

-2. Defensive Consistency: Ensure defensive abilities have similar binds across characters to streamline reactions.
+2. Defensive Consistency: Keep defensive abilities on the same binds across characters to streamline reactions.

 3. Reduce Complexity: Avoid unnecessary complexity that can lead to mistakes or slow reactions.